AsadSyed4/pft-frontend/README.md

 ## Installation and Setup
 Before running the project, make sure you have Node.js and npm installed.
 To set up the project, follow these steps:

-Clone the repository: git clone <repository-url>
-Navigate to the project directory: cd Product-Feedback-Tool Install dependencies: npm install
+Clone the repository: git clone [https://github.com/AsadSyed4/pft-frontend.git] Navigate to the project directory: cd Product-Feedback-Tool Install dependencies: npm install
 Running the Development Server